neilmartin83/terraform-jamfpro-starter/README.md

     main branch                  → jamf-pretendco-production      →    pretendco.jamfcloud.com
 ```

-**🔑 Key Principle**: Dev and staging environments should **mirror production** as closely as possible.
+**🔑 Key Principle**: Dev and staging instances should **mirror production** as closely as possible.
 They exist to test changes before production deployment, not to maintain different configurations.
 The only differences should be:

-- Credentials/API keys (environment-specific)
+- Credentials/API keys (unique and instance-specific)
-- ADE and VPP tokens (environment-specific)
+- ADE and VPP tokens (unique and instance-specific)
-- Instance URLs (environment-specific)
+- Instance URLs (unique and instance-specific)
-- Changes currently under review (temporary differences in dev/staging branches)
+- Changes currently under review (temporary differences in dev/staging instances)

 **Why this matters**: